APRIL R. SILVER The Narrative Bio

 (click here for the short version; download not required)

-April R. Silver is a communications and marketing strategist, cultural arts curator, and social justice activist.
+April R. Silver is one of the most notable communications strategists, cultural arts curators, and social justice activists of her generation.
 She founded AKILA WORKSONGS in 1993 and has grown it into one of the leading agencies of its kind.
-She's widely respected for her holistic personal approach to business and her "communications from the inside out" approach to creating impactful campaigns.
-For more than 30 years, her esteemed clients have ranged from aspiring artists to multi-national philanthropic foundations.
+She's widely respected for her highly principled approach to business and her "communications from the inside out" approach to creating impactful PR campaigns.
+For more than three decades, her esteemed clients (at home and abroad) have ranged from aspiring artists to multi-national philanthropic foundations.

 CLIENTS AT-A-GLANCE

-Under Silver's leadership, some of AKILA WORKSONGS’s progressive clients and partners (past and present) include the late Amiri Baraka, Nana Camille Yarbrough, Sonia Sanchez, Doug E. Fresh (pictured left), KRS-One, Kevin Powell, Sister Souljah, Chuck D., Heather B., Marc Lamont Hill, Byron Hurt, Toni Blackman, asha bandele, Adesola Osakalumi, Chief Ayanda Clarke, Stanley Nelson, Andrea Ritchie, Timothy Jones, Mo Beasley, Dee Barnes, MomsRising, Apollo Theater, Brooklyn Public Library (BPL Presents), International African Arts Festival, Asase Yaa Cultural Arts Foundation, TRANSART & Cultural Services, Ford Foundation, Mott Foundation, City of Newark, NAACP (Brooklyn Branch), Romare Bearden Foundation, Carnegie Hall, National Sawdust, The Public Theater, Brooklyn Museum, Museum of African Diaspora San Francisco (MoAD), Adrienne Arts Adrienne Arsht Center for the Performing Arts of Miami-Dade County, PEN World Voices Literary Festival, the Center for Black Literature at Medgar Evers College, New Jersey Performing Arts Center, Still I Rise: Maya Angelou documentary, Howard University, University of the District of Columbia, Temple University, Virginia State University, Florida Memorial University, a variety of Black theater productions on and off Broadway, and hundreds of other clients nationally and abroad.
+Some of the agency's progressive clients and partners (past and present) include the late Amiri Baraka, Sonia Sanchez, Nana Camille Yarbrough, Doug E. Fresh (pictured left), KRS-One, Kevin Powell, Sister Souljah, Chuck D., Heather B., Marc Lamont Hill, Byron Hurt, Toni Blackman, asha bandele, Adesola Osakalumi, Chief Ayanda Ifadara Clarke, Stanley Nelson, Andrea Ritchie, Timothy D. Jones, Mo Beasley, Dee Barnes, MomsRising, Apollo Theater, Brooklyn Public Library (BPL Presents), International African Arts Festival, Asase Yaa Cultural Arts Foundation, TRANSART & Cultural Services, Ford Foundation, Mott Foundation, City of Newark, NAACP (Brooklyn Branch), Romare Bearden Foundation, Carnegie Hall, National Sawdust, The Public Theater, Brooklyn Museum, Museum of African Diaspora San Francisco (MoAD), Adrienne Arts Adrienne Arsht Center for the Performing Arts of Miami-Dade County, PEN World Voices Literary Festival, the Center for Black Literature at Medgar Evers College, New Jersey Performing Arts Center, Still I Rise: Maya Angelou documentary, Howard University, University of the District of Columbia, Temple University, Virginia State University, Florida Memorial University, a variety of Black theater productions on and off Broadway, and hundreds of other clients nationally and abroad.

 AS WRITER, SPEAKER, MENTOR, FACULTY

-Silver's essays have been published in the New York Daily News, Word.Beats.Life (The Global Journal of Hip Hop Culture), and various digital platforms.
-Also, she's been featured in several works and articles and is the editor of Be a Father to Your Child (SoftSkull Press/Counterpoint, 2008).
+Silver's essays and reviews have been published in the New York Daily News, Word.Beats.Life (The Global Journal of Hip Hop Culture), African American Literature Book Club (AALBC.com), and various online platforms.
+Also, she's the editor of Be a Father to Your Child (SoftSkull Press/Counterpoint, 2008).
 HuffPost Black Voices cites Be a Father as a “powerful and groundbreaking anthology.”
 Foreword Magazine claims, “Editor April R. Silver has turned her first book into a must-read for anyone involved in the black community.”
 Mothering Magazine says Be a Father is an “artfully designed anthology that addresses the intersection of hip-hop with issues of black masculinity and parenting…” Silver is working on her second anthology (I’ve Got Life!) about Black women artists, activists, and healers.
-In 2023, she contributed to African Voices magazine's special tribute to the 50th anniversary of hip hop, guest edited by GRAMMY Nominated writer of international acclaim, Kevin Powell.
+In 2023, she contributed to African Voices magazine's special tribute to the 50th anniversary of hip hop, guest edited by GRAMMY Nominated writer of international acclaim, Kevin Powell (Carolyn Butts, Founder).

 In 2013, the president of American University of Nigeria (Yola) invited Ms. Silver to keynote about her signature topic, the intersection of arts and activism.
-She returned six months later to create an artist residency featuring her clients from the Tony Award-winning Broadway musical FELA!
-Also in 2013, Silver Silver was featured at the Schomburg Center for Research in Black Culture, interviewed by noted journalist Curtis Stephen on AKILA WORKSONGS's 20th anniversary.
+She returned six months later and created an artist residency at the University featuring clients Adesola Osakalumi and Jill M. Vallery from the Tony Award-winning Broadway musical FELA!
+Also in 2013, Silver was featured at the Schomburg Center for Research in Black Culture, interviewed by noted journalist Curtis Stephen on AKILA WORKSONGS's 20th anniversary.

 Through her decades-long work at the Brooklyn Arts Council, Silver became a mentor with the NYC Department of Small Business Services.
 Silver is a die-hard hip hop head and a natural-born educator.
 In 2023, she was invited to teach SUNY Old Westbury's first-ever hip hop social justice course for its Educational Opportunity Program.